Tax Management India. Com

 X X X X Extracts X X X X

-..... service and at a customary or traditional bonus, and the respective tests to determine them.
+..... terms or condition of service and at a customary or traditional bonus, and the respective tests to determine them.
 The Tribunal, therefore, held that the workmen were entitled to claim bonus on each of the three alternative basis, namely, (1) Profit-sharing bonus, (2) bonus as an implied term of service and (3) customary or traditional bonus on the occasion of Dewali.
 The Tribunal pointed out that the appellants had already paid to its workmen bonus equivalent to one month's basic wages, which amounted to ₹ 20,780/-.
 In order to determine the question of the first kind of bonus, namely, profit-sharing bonus, the Tribunal had to determine the available surplus.
 In order to do that, it had to grant certain deductions from the gross profits.
 The appellants claimed deductions under a number of heads, but we are concerned only with two out of them, namely, (1) whether the appellants' claim for deduction of 51% out of the gross profits on accounts of Income-Tax was justified, and (2) what should be the amount of remuneration for the six partners, in respect of which also deduction may be granted.
-The Tribunal decided that the amount of tax payable by the firm, as such, should be deducted and no .....
+The Tribunal decided that the amount of tax payable by the firm, as such, sho .....

 X X X X Extracts X X X X